This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I’ve created a handy macro food list that breaks down which foods belong in which macronutrient group.
 This list will help you get a better understanding of what macros are and how to incorporate them into your diet in a delicious and nutritious way.

-If you are brand new to macro counting be sure to check out my Beginner’s Guide to Counting Macros.
+If you are brand new to macro counting be sure to check out my guide to Counting Macros for Beginners.

 Make sure you hold onto this valuable resource.